johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 **Applies to:**
 -  Performance issues in files and executables which are consuming most CPU cycles in the entire filesystem.

 Hot event sources is a feature that allows customers to identify which process or directory is responsible for high resource consumption.
-To investigate which process/executable is generating the most noise, follow the steps below.
+To investigate which process/executable is generating the most noise, follow these steps.
    > [!NOTE]
-   > These commmands require you to have root permissions.
+   > These commands require you to have root permissions.
 Ensure that sudo can be used.

 First, check the log level on your machine.